 06 of 07

-Capped Hocks are large fluid-filled swellings on the points of the hock.
-They can be caused by impacts and from lying on hard floor.
+Capped hocks are large fluid-filled swellings on the points of the hock.
+They can be caused by impacts and from lying on a hard floor.
 Thicker bedding may help alleviate the problem.
 Similar swellings can occur on the horse's elbows.
 The horse is unlikely to be lame.
 The swelling can become quite pronounced.
 Treatments include cold hosing, steroids, and drainage.
 Most resolve themselves to some extent without treatment and they are unlikely to affect a horse's performance.

 07 of 07